nerves-project/nerves/docs/Installation.md

 more information.
 Once you have WSL2 support enabled you will need to install an instance of Linux.
 We recommend installing Ubuntu.

-Next, follow the instructions for Linux inside your WSL2 linux installation to finish setting up the environment.
+Next, follow the instructions for Linux inside your WSL2 Linux installation to finish setting up the environment.

-Finally, you'll need to install `fwup` using chocolatey.
-See the [chocolatey install guide](https://chocolatey.org/install) for help installing chocolatey on your system.
-With chocolatey installed, run the following from a Powershell:
+Finally, you'll need to install `fwup` using Chocolatey.
+See the [chocolatey install guide](https://chocolatey.org/install) for help installing Chocolatey on your system.
+With Chocolatey installed, run the following from a Powershell:

 ```powershell
 choco install fwup /y